agcomphr25/EPOCH-v83/replit.md

 Order identification: FB Order Numbers (like AK046) are stored in the fb_order_number field, not as the primary order_id.
 The actual order_id remains the AG series format (e.g., AG589 has FB Order #AK046).
 Data integrity: Prevent orders from being saved with null/empty modelId fields to maintain consistency between draft and finalized order tables.
 UI Performance: Department progression buttons use cache-first approach with disabled automatic refetching to prevent UI reversion issues (resolved August 2025).
+Default shipping charge: Should be 36.95 for new orders.
+Critical requirement: All completed functionality must be hard-coded to prevent loss of features and data.
+Authentication in development: Employee Management page accessible without authentication in development mode for production floor access.
+Navigation enhancement: STACITEST Dashboard includes 5 color-coded navigation cards for quick access to core functions.

 ## System Architecture
 The application adopts a monorepo structure utilizing a full-stack TypeScript approach.